Does your brand have a mission? What do you stand for? What do you strive to do – or pledge never to do – because of your values as a company?

 But wait – isn’t brand purpose the same as company mission?
 Not quite.

-Brand purpose sits among a number of other terms related to company organization and direction, but they don’t all mean the same thing.
+Brand purpose sits among a number of other terms related to company organisation and direction, but they don’t all mean the same thing.
 You can think of purpose, vision, mission and values as a nested set, with brand purpose as the starting point that everything else flows from.

 - Brand purpose